tonyduckles/octopress/source/_posts/2013-03-06-switching-to-airvoice-wireless-a-cheaper-iphone-cellular-plan.markdown

-see what happens to my service at the end of a 30-day cycle (e.g. *how apparent will it be that my service has cut off and that I need to pump more money into my account?*), to see how often I use up my 500MB quota before the 30 days are up, etc. But, I'm still just darn excited to have interesting new options/alternatives.
+see what happens to my service at the end of a 30-day cycle (e.g. *how apparent will it be that my service has cut off and that I need to pump more money into my account?*), to see how often I use up my 500MB quota before the 30 days are up, etc. I'm just darn excited to have interesting new options/alternatives.